UFC Fight Night: Volkov vs. Rozenstruik

 UFC Fight Night: Volkov vs. Rozenstruik (also known as UFC Fight Night 207 and UFC on ESPN+ 65 or UFC Vegas 56) was a mixed martial arts event produced by the Ultimate Fighting Championship that took place on June 4, 2022, at the UFC Apex facility in Enterprise, Nevada, part of the Las Vegas Metropolitan Area, United States.

 Background

-A heavyweight bout between former Bellator Heavyweight World Champion Alexander Volkov and Jairzinho Rozenstruik headlined the event.
+A heavyweight bout between Alexander Volkov, a former Bellator Heavyweight World Champion, and Jairzinho Rozenstruik headlined the event.

-A light heavyweight bout between Alonzo Menifield and Nicolae Negumereanu was scheduled for the event.
+A light heavyweight match between Alonzo Menifield and Nicolae Negumereanu was scheduled for the event.
 However, Negumereanu was removed from the event due to undisclosed reasons and replaced by Askar Mozharov.

-A middleweight bout between Joaquin Buckley and Abusupiyan Magomedov was linked to this event.
+Joaquin Buckley and Abusupiyan Magomedov were scheduled for a match at middleweight.
 However, the bout was cancelled for unknown reasons.

 Darrick Minner was scheduled to face Damon Jackson in a featherweight bout at the event.
-However, Minner was pulled due to undisclosed reasons and replaced by newcomer Daniel Argueta.
+In May, Minner was pulled due to undisclosed reasons and replaced by newcomer Daniel Argueta.